yunshanlii/cse15l-lab-reports/lab1.md

    [user@sahara ~/lecture1]$ ls messages
    en-us.txt  es-mx.txt  ko-kr.txt  zh-cn.txt
    ```
-   When used with a path to a directory as an argument, the ls command prints out the names of all the directories (in blue) and files in the directory specified in the argument.
+   When used with a path to a directory as an argument, the ```ls``` command prints out the names of all the directories (in blue) and files in the directory specified in the argument.
 However, the argument directory must be directly within the current working directory to avoid error.
-3. path to a file as an argument (fix)
+3. path to a file as an argument
     ```
-   [user@sahara ~/lecture1/messages]$ ls en-us
+   [user@sahara ~/lecture1/messages]$ ls en-us.txt
-   ls: cannot access 'en-us': No such file or directory
+   en-us.txt
    ```
-   When used with a path to a file as an argument, the ls command will result in a "No such file or directory" error as the file does not contain any files or directories to list.
+   When used with a path to a file as an argument, the ```ls``` command will output the name of the file.

 ## **cat command**
-> The cat command-line command stands for concatenate and can be used to concatenate the contents of multiple files and print the contents of a single file.
+> The ```cat``` command-line command stands for concatenate and can be used to concatenate the contents of multiple files and print the contents of a single file.
 1. no argument
    ```
    [user@sahara ~]$ cat